 Not all green buildings have a passive design certificate, but this doesn’t mean they don’t have certain characteristics of it.
 What would be the simplest definition of a building that’s completely passively designed?
 It’s a building that takes full advantage of its surroundings and climate, maintaining a perfectly comfortable inner temperature and reducing the need for auxiliary heating or cooling.

 Just imagine the opposite of an energy-consuming, randomly built home.
 A passive design building is anything but.
 The importance of such smart design is enormous as achieving thermal comfort reduces the heating and cooling bills, affecting the greenhouse gas emission reduction in the long (or not so long) run.
 Your budget will be the first to reflect these changes, as the use of energy can be reduced up to 90 percent.
+Simply Switch will help you a lot in comparing your energy bills costs effectively.

 Passive design includes several things: careful positioning, designing the envelope (roof, walls, floors and windows), effective shading, smart insulation, passive heating and cooling and much more.
 All these requirements don’t imply a design that’s deprived of luxury.
 A fair share of such smartly conceived houses are wonderful, extremely spacious and of cutting-edge design.
 The number of houses with a full passive design certificate is on the rise.